US newsrooms to Trump: We’re not enemies of the people

 NEW YORK (AP) — The nation’s newsrooms are pushing back against President Donald Trump with a coordinated series of newspaper editorials condemning his attacks on “fake news” and suggestion that journalists are the enemy.

 The Boston Globe invited newspapers across the country to stand up for the press with editorials on Thursday, and several began appearing online a day earlier.
+Nearly 350 news organizations have pledged to participate, according to Marjorie Pritchard, op-ed editor at the Globe.

 In St. Louis, the Post-Dispatch called journalists “the truest of patriots .”
 The Chicago Sun-Times said it believed most Americans know that Trump is talking nonsense.
 The Fayetteville, N.C.
 Observer said it hoped Trump would stop, “but we’re not holding our breath .”